haanhtuandev/haanhtuandev/README.md

 **Backend Developer**

-I'm a computer science student passionate about building scalable backends, and launching small, useful products that make an impact.
+I'm a computer science student passionate about building scalable backends, and launching useful products that make an impact.

 ---